 To offer some perspective, as president, Teddy Roosevelt gave federal protection to 230 million acres of public land.
 All of 10 months into the job President Trump and Interior Secretary Zinke (who on day one pompously rode up to the White House on horseback in honor of Roosevelt) already find themselves in the negative, having rescinded roughly two million acres of public land—with likely much more to come.

 This blog post comes a little more than a week after the news that Bears Ears National Monument would be shrunk because, honestly, I’m not sure I could’ve written anything constructive that same day.
 It would’ve been vitriol and vomit.
 So, I sat on my words.
-And it proved an interesting and smart choice, because following a day-of company Facebook post in opposition of the reduction, for the next week, we received an uncomfortable amount of those two things from Trump supporters—I’ll call it uneducated, unconstructive criticism.
+And it proved an interesting and smart choice, because following a day-of company Facebook post in opposition of the reduction, for the next week, we received an uncomfortable amount of those two things from supporters of the reduction—I’ll call it uneducated, unconstructive criticism.
 It was not beautiful.
 It was not positive.
-And from what I’ve largely seen, no one in favor of the reduction has offered a persuasive, overarching argument that despoiling areas long marked for conservation would be a benefit in the short or long run.
+And from what I’ve largely seen, no one in favor has offered a persuasive, overarching argument that despoiling areas marked for conservation would be a benefit in the short or long run.

 The facts for why protecting public lands is important are many, and they’re out there, right in plain sight.
 But simply, we cannot reclaim what we destroy.
 We have one Earth, and it doesn’t need us to survive, but we sure as hell need it—which is why, as our population grows, the need for special, untouched places to which we can escape the everyday world becomes more important.
 Brian and Jordan gave me just that, right in my backyard.
 Their love for this place—that heals and clears the head and heart, and brings people together—bled into me.
 A common ground in the outdoors.